Country chair making takes time and practice. The best results are achieved with the simplest tools.

 There are eighteen turned elements in this example so in a beginner’s course, acquiring the wood turning skills is a bonus

-A Sligo or Tuam chair is by folk-law made from seven woods
+A Sligo or Tuam chair is by folk-lore made from seven woods

 Mendlesham Chairs A country chair-making family